Cost and options for replacing your bath

-In research for Age UK in 2014, we asked four firms to quote for installing different bathing solutions in each of three houses.
-We found:
+In our research in 2014 for Age UK, we asked four firms to quote for installing different bathing solutions in each of three houses and found:

 - The quotes varied quite significantly from company to company.